nielskrijger/blog/posts/2018-09-22-the-request-lifecycle.md

 While there may only be a couple business rules initially, the amount and complexity of these rules can become significant over time, particularly in a mature business domain.
 When practicing Domain-Driven Design these rules are captured within the domain-layer of your application.

-Alternative solutions are Business Rule Engines (BREs) and Workflow Engines which provide a configurable management environment that domain experts can use to flexibly adjust their business processes.
+Alternative solutions are Business Rule Engines (BREs) and Workflow Engines which provide a configurable management environment that domain experts can use to adjust their business processes on the fly.
 These systems are configured either through a visual editor or some Domain-Specific Language.

 That sounds great but typically these solutions require expert knowledge to operate and reconfigure.
-Moreover configuration changes are usually poorly tested, let alone automatically covered in end-to-end tests.
+Moreover configuration changes are usually poorly tested, let alone covered in automated tests.

-Having worked on one BRE & Workflow application and having seen several different ones in use in multiple businesses during my time at Oracle my verdict is simple; avoid for pretty much all your projects.
+Having worked on a BRE & Workflow application and een several others ones in use during my time at Oracle my verdict is simple; avoid them for pretty much all your projects.
 They sound great in principle but the return on investment is very low, if not usually a net loss.

 Right now I favour capturing business rule configuration in a headless CMS and programatically process and test these config settings.
 While not as flexible as a Bussiness Rule or Workflow engine I found it a more cost-effective way to enable domain experts to adjust parameters while also cover them by automated tests.

 ## 8. Side-effects

-Apart from simple data-retrieval requests most requests will:
+Except for most data-retrieval requests most requests will:

 - modify database records/documents
 - invoke external service(s)